International airports in Israel. Israel airports for international flights

 Transport

-The airport is equipped with a bus stop, and numerous taxis drive up to the building.
+The airport is equipped with a bus stop, and numerous taxis also drive up to the building.

 Eilat

-Most south airport in the country, located directly in the tourist city of Eilat, close to highways and hotels.
-From it you can quickly get to Haifa and Tel Aviv.
-It is a duty free zone.
+Most south airport in the country, located directly in the tourist city of Eilat, close to the highway and hotels.
+From here you can get to Haifa and Tel Aviv quite quickly.
+It is a duty-free zone.

 Serves all types of flights for which a too short runway is not a hindrance.